Surviving Valley Fever, Phoenix, Arizona

 If you live in Phoenix, Arizona, you've survived Valley Fever.
 I'm not exactly sure what it is, I just know that you breathe it in from the desert dust.
 For most people, it's hardly noticeable.
 It can be like a cold.
 Or you can die from it.

 I contracted Valley Fever right after I moved to Phoenix, when I was 19.
 For me, it was bad enough to give me pneumonia and put me in the hospital.
-I was in the State Hospital, the one at 24th Street and Van Buren.
+I was in the County Hospital, the one at 24th Street and Roosevelt.
 Yes, it's connected to what was originally called the Insane Asylum.
 No, I wasn't insane, I was just indigent (you know, poor).
 So that's where I went.

 This must have been the very first time that I considered the possibility that I might die.
 And it just seemed to be so wrong.
 There I was, in Phoenix, where everything was beautiful, and life was filled with such possibilities.
 I remember asking the nurse if people died from this, and she just said, in a very matter-of-fact way, "yes".
 And it just seemed so sad that she would have to see people like me die, so I didn't.